AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/accordion.md

 * **Layout** - Select this option to choose different layout formats for the component type to display in an Adaptive Form.
 Edit mode allows you to view different layouts for different devices.
     * **Simple** - This is the default display style.
 The components are mostly left-aligned to the component panel.
     * **Responsive Grid** - This style of menu is responsive and adapts to the size of the device on which it is displayed.
-* **Bind Reference** - This option allows you to bind the component to the form schema.
+* **Bind Reference** - This option allows you to bind the component to the form schema on form submission.
 * **Hide Component** - Select this option if you do not want to make the component type visible in an Adaptive Form.
 The component remains active in edit mode.
 * **Disable Component** - Select this option if you want to disable the component in an Adaptive Form.
 The component remains active in edit mode.